twdstudent/project-4/README.md

 #### Content
 recipes on this site were gathered from *https://www.bbcgoodfood.com/recipes*
 #### Media
-The photos used in this site are of my own *Thomas Dodson*
+The photo used in this site are of my own *Thomas Dodson*
 #### Acknowledgements
 I received inspiration for this project from my love of food!